brunotavares/extnode/README.md

 ExtNode
 ======

-[Ext JS][http://http://www.sencha.com/products/extjs/] Foundation exported to NodeJS.
+[Ext JS](http://http://www.sencha.com/products/extjs/) Foundation exported to NodeJS.
 It only includes the JavaScript utilities that really matter for NodeJS development.
-Clone the project and check the docs to see a full list of what is included.
+[Check the docs](brunotavares.github.com/extnode) for a full list of what is included.

 Current version: Ext JS 4.1 beta